WolfgangKonen/SACOBRA_Py/docs_local/source/optim.rst

 Optimization
 ------------

-this doc gives an overview over the optimization phases.
+This chapter gives an overview over the optimization process.

 Phase I
 -------